Quick Start Guide - Using Remote Tools with Splashtop

 If a prompt is dismissed, permissions can be enabled manually:

-System Settings → Privacy & Security → Screen Recording / Microphone / Accessibility
+System Settings → Privacy & Security → Screen Recording / Microphone / Accessibility / Full Disk Access

-Starting a Remote Control Session
+Starting a Remote Tools Session

 1. Open the Device Details page